hotosm/docs/docs/dev-guide/web-apis.md

     return updated_post
 ```

-If we didn't put data validation in a dependency, we would have to add post_id
+If we didn't put data validation in a dependency, we would have to do the same
-validation for every endpoint and write the same check for each of them.
+checks for on each endpoint (duplicating code).

 ###### Reuse & chain dependencies

-- Dependencies can use other dependencies and avoid code repetition for similar logic.
+- Dependencies can use other dependencies and repeating code.

 Example: